-Store cards are generally easy to get and the Annual Percentage Rate (APR) is typically very expensive.
+Store cards are generally easy to obtain and the Annual Percentage Rate (APR) is typically very expensive.
 If you are struggling in managing debts from a store card then there are a number of different routes you can take.

 Approximately two thirds of the major store cards on this market charge over 25% interest, alarmingly some are nearly 30%.
 This is a huge amount especially when you compare these to a standard credit card rate of interest.